-This course provides students the knowledge and skills to produce television broadcast programs.
-Typically, students prepare and produce short programs, learning the technical aspects of the operation and how to evaluate programming and assess audience reaction and impact.
+Step behind the scenes and bring stories to life with TV & Broadcasting!
+In this course, you'll gain the skills to produce television programs, from concept to broadcast.
+Learn technical operations, assess audience impact, and create short, engaging segments that inform and entertain.
 This course ties into the CHSTv Club, a student driven group that showcases all the great events that are part of CHS.